Jumperr-labs/jumper-ble-logger/README.md

 # Jumper BLE Logger
 ## Introduction
-The BLE Logger is part of Jumper Insights.
-A full visibility platform for IoT systems.
-The BLE Logger is a process that runs on a Linux gateway and logs data from a BLE peripheral that is using the [Jumper uLogger](https://github.com/Jumperr-labs/jumper-ulogger) and sends it to Jumper's cloud system.
+The BLE Logger is part of Jumper Insights- a full visibility platform for IoT systems.
+The BLE Logger is a process that runs on Linux gateways and logs data from a BLE device that is connected to the gateway via BLE and is using the [Jumper uLogger](https://github.com/Jumperr-labs/jumper-ulogger).

 ## Prerequisites
 **Gateway:**

-- Linux machine as a central BLE device
+- Linux based device as a central BLE device
 - Python2.7 and Pip installed
 - LE connection to the BLE peripheral